yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

-The `close()` will not be called by the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement, because the object won't be constructed and its initialization won't be finished.
+The `close()` will not be called by the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement, as the object will not be fully constructed and its initialization won't be completed.
-However, even though the initialization is not finished, the instance of the `FileInputStream` will do its work: it will open the file and ... will keep it open.
+However, even if the initialization isn't finalized, the instance of `FileInputStream` will do part of its work: it will open the file.
+It will never close it though.

 Two-steps initialization might be a solution: